¡Mucha Lucha!: Broadcast

 The series has been broadcast on Kids' WB in the United States, Teletoon in Canada, CITV and Kix in the United Kingdom and Canal 5 in Mexico from August 17, 2002, until February 26, 2005.
 It also premiered on Cartoon Network internationally in 2003, and in the U.S in 2004.
 In March 2007, repeats of the series began airing on Miguzi, and was later replaced with Ben 10 for the last slot before Miguzi was shut down that same year.
 Repeats continued to air from 2008 to 2009, and it was removed from the lineup in 2010.

 Home media

-Warner Home Video released one compilation on VHS and Region 1 DVD that contained the first six-segment episodes from season one, titled Heart of Lucha, on August 23, 2003.
+Warner Home Video released one compilation on VHS and Region 1 DVD that contained the first six-segment episodes from season one, titled Heart of Lucha, on August 19, 2003.
 The direct-to-video movie The Return of El Maléfico was released on October 5, 2004, exclusive to Walmart stores, while other retailers released it on January 4, 2005, during the series' third and final season.

 In 2019, ¡Mucha Lucha! was available remastered for the first time in High Definition for home viewers and became available on demand through Amazon Prime.

-In 2022, the show became available for streaming on HBO Max in Latin American countries, also using the High Definition remasters.
+Since 2022, the show became available for streaming on HBO Max in Latin American countries, also using the High Definition remasters.

-As of 2025, the series has yet to have a complete series DVD box set.
+As of 2026, the series has yet to have a complete series DVD box set.